aleksha/data-analysis-tutorial/session-2/README.md

 Toy Monte-Carlo ubde background only assumption later fitted with the full model is usually used to find this probability.

+## When to use signal for background rejection optimisations?

+Soon, we'll meet a problem of classification for the background suppression.

+A typical workflow is to use asimulated signal sample and sidebands as a background proxy to build a classifier.

+Results of the __sPlot__ techiques can be used as a signal proxy, but only when signal is known and clearly visible and all its features is undersood.
+One should always remember that the statistical fluctuations will affect such studies.

 ## Homework